fvlankvelt/grit/README.md

 * time-range: by also setting `ReadOptions#iter_start_ts`, also older entries can be read.

+Slices
+===

+When there is a lot of churn on a vertex or an index entry, there are many keys that need to be iterated over (implicitly) that have been deleted.
+They will remain present until they fall out of the retention window.
+This makes reading vertices slow.
+A way to mitigate this is by "slicing".
+When the number of deletes is large both in absolute terms (say, #deleted-keys > 10) and relative (#deleted-keys > #non-deleted-keys), a new "slice" of the data can be made.
+Keys that are present (i.e. have not been deleted) in the "live slice" are moved over.
+The keys are deleted in the "old slice" and are added to the "new slice".

+This mechanism lets compaction clean up the expired slices automatically.
+Old slices should only be read with a timestamp before their archiving (or they appear empty).

 Other things to consider:

 * *Compaction*: RocksDB compaction lets us specify a user-defined timestamp.
 Values older than that will be deleted if they're no longer visible.